-The Member maintains Property insurance through the Company to a maximum of \$1.6 billion, with a \$2.5 million deductible.
+At the time of the loss, the Member maintained Property insurance through the Company to a maximum of \$1.6 billion, with a \$2.5 million deductible.
 The policy contains a \$50 million Course of Construction sublimit, which the Company views as the limit of its exposure to this claim.
 The Company has paid a total of \$50 million and has notified the Member that it considers the claim to be paid in full based on the Course of Construction Sublimit.
-The Member disagrees that the sublimit should apply and there are differences of opinion regarding other coverage for aspects of this claim.
-Discussions continue with the Member on possible methods to resolve the dispute.
+The Member disagrees that the sublimit should apply and there are differences of opinion regarding other coverage for certain aspects of this claim.
 At the request of the Member, all the matters concerning this claim have been put on hold until March 31, 2017.

-In December 2011, a Member notified the Company of potential Property Damage and Accidental Outage claims resulting from flooding of the Missouri River that occurred on the site in 2011.
+In December 2011, a Member notified the Company of Property Damage and Accidental Outage claims resulting from flooding of the Missouri River that occurred on the site in 2011.
 The station was in the latter stages of a scheduled refueling outage when it began staging flood mitigation equipment in anticipation of high water levels.
 In accordance with procedures, the plant remained in Cold Shutdown due to the elevated water levels.
 The plant site was flooded from early June to late August 2011.
-The Property and Accidental Outage claims associated with the 2011 flooding event remain under review.
-The flood deductible under the property policy is \$10 million plus 10% of the loss in excess of \$10 million.
-The Accidental Outage deductible period is 12 weeks.
-The Company continues to work with the insured to understand the scope of the flood damage and associated time reasonably necessary to complete repairs.